Jesús Galíndez: Murphy case

 Gerald Lester Murphy was an American airline pilot for the Dominican airline, CDA.
 On December 4, 1956, his car was found abandoned near Ciudad Trujillo, without a trace of him.

-Under pressure from relatives, their Congressional representatives, and the US State Department, the Dominican government got into the picture.
+Under pressure from relatives, their Congressional representatives, and the US State Department, the Dominican government became involved.
 It was suggested that Octavio de la Maza, also a pilot with CDA, and Murphy had a brawl, and Murphy fell from a cliff into the ocean.
 De la Maza was arrested and jailed, but refused to admit any involvement.
 On January 7, 1957, he was found hanging in his cell with a suicide note and an admission of involvement.
 However, circumstances of his "suicide" implied that it was staged and his note was declared a forgery by the FBI.

 The trial in the US of John J. Frank in November 1956 as an unregistered agent for the Dominican government provided further insights into the Galíndez–Murphy connection.
 He stated that Galíndez had been under Dominican supervision for some time, and it was feared that he was writing a critical volume about Trujillo and his family.
 Agents offered US$25,000 to buy the manuscript, but Galíndez refused.
 Thus, Trujillo decided that Galíndez had to be killed.

 A plan was hatched to use an American pilot, Murphy, who rented a Beech aircraft, equipped it for long-distance flight and landed on March 12 in Amityville.
-In the night, an ambulance arrived and a "patient" was moved on the airplane.
+That night, an ambulance arrived and a "patient" was moved on the airplane.
 The plane, piloted by Murphy, flew to West Palm Beach to refuel.
-Then, Murphy flew to the Dominican Republic with the "patient," who then disappeared.
+Then, Murphy flew to the Dominican Republic carrying the "patient," who subsequently disappeared.
 Murphy initially had plenty of money but may have talked too much and disappeared.
 It is alleged that Galíndez was the "patient."

 Consequences

-De la Maza's death created a friction between Trujillo and his son Ramfis who had been a close friend to de la Maza.
+De la Maza's death created friction between Trujillo and his son Ramfis who had been a close friend to de la Maza.
 In the US, Trujillo hired Sydney S. Baron and Co. to counteract the negative publicity and reactions that the case had evoked.
 Baron hired Morris Ernst to investigate the Galíndez disappearance.
 With the help of the Dominican government, they produced a report in May 1958 that whitewashed the Dominican government of any involvement.
 Nevertheless, Crassweller sees the Galíndez case as one factor in the deteriorating relationship between the United States and Trujillo.

-The elder brother of Octavio de la Maza, Antonio de la Maza, allegedly convinced of the regime's guilt for his brother's death, became one of the assassins of Trujillo in 1961.
+The elder brother of Octavio de la Maza, Antonio de la Maza, who was allegedly convinced of the regime's guilt in his brother's death, became one of the assassins of Trujillo in 1961.

 The CUNY Dominican Studies Institute published an investigation in 2018 titled Professor Galíndez: Disappearing from Earth: Governments, Complicity, and How a Kidnapping in the Midst of American Democracy Went Unsolved.